qihongl/pylca/README.md

 # pylca

-a lightweight python implementation of the leaky, competing, accumulator, based on [1] and [2]
+a lightweight python implementation of the leaky, competing, accumulator, based on [1], [2] and [3].
+The default is to behave like [2].

 <br>